LeiLi-Uchicago/LeiLi-Uchicago.github.io/index.md

 ## RESEARCH INTERESTS
--Computational methods of single cell sequencing data -Single cell sequencing data interpretation and visualization -Genetics and Evolution methods and their application -Biological/medical data interpretation and visualization -Bio-statistical methods and their application
+- Computational methods of single cell sequencing data
+- Single cell sequencing data interpretation and visualization
+- Genetics and Evolution methods and their application
+- Biological/medical data interpretation and visualization
+- Bio-statistical methods and their application

 ## Contact